The-going/evlproject/content/core/user-api/thread/_index.md

 evl_attach_self() whenever you see fit, or not at all if you don't plan to request EVL services from this context.

+As part of the attachment process, the calling thread is also pinned on its current CPU.
+You may change this default affinity by calling `sched_setaffinity(2)` as you see fit any time after `evl_attach_self()` has returned, but keep in mind that such _libc_ service will trigger a regular Linux system call, which will cause your thread to switch to [in-band context]({{< relref "dovetail/altsched/_index.md#inband-switch" >}}) automatically when doing so.
+So you may want to avoid calling `sched_setaffinity(2)` from your time-critical loop, which would not make much sense anyway.

 {{% argument fmt %}}
 A printf-like format string to generate the thread name.
 A common way of generating unique thread names is to add the calling process's